DonnyZhao/fun-with-weather-scala/README.md

-An implemention of a fun weather simulator in Scala programming language.
+An implementation of a fun weather simulator in Scala programming language.

 The fun journey continues.